 - Speed and Velocity

-- Elementary Concepts of Differentiation and Integration for Describing Motion
+- Elementary Concept of Differentiation and Integration for Describing Motion

 - Average Velocity and Average Speed